Photosensitivity with Lupus? How to enjoy the Sun Safely & Sunscreen rec's!

 Let's savor the sun responsibly while protecting ourselves from excessive sun exposure.

 Wear Sunscreen – Your Shield Against Harmful Rays: Sunscreen is your trusty sidekick in the fight against harmful UV rays.
-Select a broad-spectrum sunscreen with an SPF of at least 30, and don't forget to reapply every two hours, especially after swimming or sweating.
+Select a mineral based sunscreen with an SPF of at least 30, and don't forget to reapply every two hours, especially after swimming or sweating.
+Keep reading for my recommendations on brands!

 Seek Shade: When the sun is at its peak, find refuge in the shade.
 Whether it's a leafy tree or a cozy umbrella, taking periodic breaks in shaded areas helps reduce your overall sun exposure.
 Don't only depend on shade though - you can still get a sunburn and excessive exposure even in the shade.